fontforge/libuninameslist/README.md

 For a more visual view of what is described above, it looks more like this:
 ![](libs.gif)

-So, if built with `./configure`, then only libuninameslist is built, there is no libuninameslist-fr, and any function calls to other libraries return nothing.
+So, if you built with `./configure`, then only libuninameslist is built, there is no libuninameslist-fr, and any function calls to other libraries return nothing.

-If built with `./configure --enable-frenchlib`, then both libraries are built.
+If you built with `./configure --enable-frenchlib`, then both libraries are built.
 - Older programs(1,2,3) like FontForge (up to 20120713) or UMap can access libuninameslist or libuninameslist-fr using older access, or newer function calls.
-- Newer programs(4) can access all libraries through libuninameslist
+- Newer programs(4) can access all libraries using libuninameslist function calls.

 Last, but not least, do not mix and match.
 If you build libuninameslist with `./configure --enable-frenchlib`, you also need to install libuninameslist-fr